rubygloomband/RubyGloom/README.md

 </h1>

 <p align="center">
-  Toronto based independent musician at the crossroads of Nirvana and Elliot Smith.
+  Toronto based independent band at the crossroads of Nirvana and Elliot Smith.
 </p>

 <p align="center">